Street Fighter characters index

 - David and Mulder both have the same birthday of October 13th, are bastketball fans, and don't like insects.
 David's last name, Spender, comes from both Mulder's fellow agent Jeffrey Spender, as well as the true name of the Cigarette Smoking Man, the show's primary antagonist, and father to both Mulder and Jeffrey.
 What's reversed, however, is that David is a skeptic of the supernatural, while Mulder is a believer, and it was Scully who was the skeptic.

-- Gillian shares her birthday with the actual Gillian Anderson, August 9th.
-Gillian's love of anime is a reference to when Gillian Anderson voiced Moro in Princess Mononoke, and her dislike of sleep deprivation is a reference to the fact that Gillian Anderson notoriously suffered from sleep deprivation during the first season of The X-Files.
+- Juliana shares her birthday with Gillian Anderson, August 9th.
+Juliana's love of anime is likely a reference to when Gillian Anderson voiced Moro in Princess Mononoke, and her dislike of sleep deprivation is a reference to the fact that Gillian Anderson notoriously suffered from sleep deprivation during the first season of The X-Files.
 Juliana's last name, Leigh, is a reference to the actress' full name, Gillian Leigh Anderson.
-What's reversed is that Gillian is the one who believes in the supernatural, when Agent Scully was a skeptic, and it was Agent Mulder who was the believer.
+What's reversed is that Juliana is the one who believes in the supernatural, when Agent Scully was a skeptic, and it was Agent Mulder who was the believer.

 - Multi-Ethnic Name: Wayne Nakamura.

 - No Name Given: Wayne Nakamura had no name in Street Fighter III, and he was given the name Richard Burgman in the comics.
 With his SFV profile, Capcom offically named him Wayne Nakamura.

-- Otaku: Gillian is apparently an anime fan.
+- Otaku: Juliana is apparently an anime fan.

-- Weight Woe: Gillian's weight is listed as being a secret.
+- Weight Woe: Juliana's weight is listed as being a secret.

 Houmei & Shaomei

 Two teenaged sisters who were raised with Yun and Yang, and have been their friends ever since then.
 Older sister Houmei is headstrong and outspoken, little sister Shaomei is shy and gentle.

 - Bare Your Midriff: Houmei's short qipao-like top let her show off her belly.